MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 #### CEP_azure_emulator_storage_account_filter

-(Note that technically, this sensitive information type identifies these keywords by using a regular expression, not a keyword list.)
+(Technically, this sensitive information type identifies these keywords by using a regular expression, not a keyword list.)

 - Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==

 #### CEP_common_example_keywords

-(Note that technically, this sensitive information type identifies these keywords by using a regular expression, not a keyword list.)
+(Technically, this sensitive information type identifies these keywords by using a regular expression, not a keyword list.)

 - contoso
 - fabrikam